Music Row

 Music Row is a historic district located southwest of downtown Nashville, Tennessee, United States.
 Widely considered the heart of Nashville's entertainment industry, Music Row has also become a metonymous nickname for the music industry as a whole, particularly in country music, gospel music, and contemporary Christian music.

 The district is centered on 16th and 17th Avenues South (called Music Square East and Music Square West, respectively, within the Music Row area), along with several side streets.
 Lacy J. Dalton had a hit song in the 1980s about 16th Avenue, while the area served as namesake to Dolly Parton's 1973 composition "Down on Music Row".
 In 1999, the song "Murder on Music Row" was released and gained fame when it was recorded by George Strait and Alan Jackson, lamenting the rise of country pop and the accompanying decline of the traditional country music sound.

 The area hosts the offices of numerous record labels, publishing houses, music licensing firms, recording studios, video production houses, along with other businesses that serve the music industry, as well as radio networks, and radio stations.
 MusicRow Magazine has reported on the music industry since 1981.

 In present years, the district has been marked for extensive historical preservation and local as well as national movements to revive its rich and vibrant history.
 A group dedicated to this mission is the Music Industry Coalition.

 History

-In his 1970 book The Nashville Sound, Paul Hemphill described Music Row as the area "where almost all of Nashville's music-related businesses operate out of a smorgasbord of renovated old single- and two-story houses and sleek new office buildings."
-RCA Victor, Decca Records, and Columbia Records each completed at least 90 percent of country recordings at music Row.
-Elsewhere, observed Hemphill, Music Row had "a montage of 'For Sale' signs [and] old houses done up with false fronts to look like office buildings."

-Throughout the 1960s, property values on Music Row grew, for instance a 50-foot lot from $15,000 in 1961 to $80,000 in 1966.
+Music Row began developing in 1954, when the first commercially successful recording studios and music offices were established along 16th Avenue South.
+By the early 1960s, many national labels were completing a significant share of their country releases in Music Row studios, and the district expanded rapidly as record labels, publishers, and producers concentrated their operations there, helping Nashville emerge as a major center for country music recording, and music publishing.
+Contemporary accounts also noted that by the late 1960s, major labels such as RCA Victor, Decca, and Columbia were completing the majority of their country music recording sessions in the Music Row district.

+The neighborhood became recognized for its mix of converted homes and newly constructed commercial buildings, and rising demand for studio space, publishing offices, and production facilities contributed to steady increases in property values during this period.

+From the 1970s through the 1990s, Music Row developed into a dense hub for recording, publishing, management, and artist services across multiple genres.
+Throughout these decades, the district continued to attract studios, songwriters, producers, and industry organizations, reinforcing its role as the center of Nashville’s commercial music activity.

+In the 21st century, Music Row has experienced both redevelopment pressures and preservation efforts as the music industry evolves.
+Despite these changes, the district remains a major focal point for Nashville’s recording, publishing, and creative infrastructure, and continues to play a significant role in the city's identity as “Music City.”